burtgulash/hamta/README.md

 # HAMTa - Hash Array Mapped Trie

+* implementation in C - optimized for 32bit architecture
-* in C with Cython wrapper
+* Cython wrapper included (only for ints now)
-* work in progress
+* tested on armv7 Chromebook
+    * Performance is not better than python dict timewise nor memorywise